Asset Purchase Agreement (APA) Template

 WHEREAS, both the Purchaser and the Seller are engaged in the business of developing and selling software and services.

-WHEREAS, the Seller wishes to sell to Purchaser, and Purchaser wishes to acquire from Seller, the nonexclusive ownership of all of Seller’s Tangible and Intangible Assets (collectively the “Assets”) with respect to the software described in Section 1.1 below.
+WHEREAS, the Seller wishes to sell to Purchaser, and Purchaser wishes to acquire from Seller, the nonexclusive ownership of all of Seller’s Tangible and Intangible Assets (collectively the “Assets”) with respect to the software described in Section 1.1. below.

 The Parties agree as follows:

-Assets to be Sold
+Assets to be sold

-The Purchaser will have exclusive right, title, and interest to all amendments, additions, or improvements made to the software purchased, including the new and any developments made further on the original software purchased (collectively, the “Developments”).
-The Purchaser will own all intellectual property rights and interests, including, without limitation, any software, hardware, and firmware relating to the Developments, in object and source code form, patents, copyrights, trademarks, trade secrets, and other applications relating to the Developments.
-This sale is only a conveyance of nonexclusive rights in the purchased Assets to the Purchaser as set out above.
-Aside from the transfer of these nonexclusive rights to the Purchaser, the Seller retains its own non-exclusive right, title, and interest in its copy of the Assets transferred.
+The Purchaser will have exclusive right title and deed to all amendments, additions or improvements made on to the software purchased, including the new software and all amendments, improvements and developments made further on the original software purchased (collectively, the “Developments”).
+The Purchaser will own all intellectual property rights and interests, including, without limitation, any software, hardware and firmware relating to the Developments, in object and source code form, patents, copyrights, trademarks, trade secrets and other applications relating to the Developments, all user manuals, reference manuals and other documentation and materials relating to the Developments and rights, claims and interests relating to the Developments, any employee or third party confidentiality nondisclosure, intellectual property or other proprietary rights assignment agreement, or any claims or rights for breach thereof, as the same relate to the Developments, as well as the right to further develop the solutions.

-Purchase Terms
+Purchase terms

 The purchase terms are:

-The Seller’s compensation shall be locked up for [Lockup Period Terms].
-After the Lockup Period, the Stock Compensation shall be subject to the following dribble-out terms:
+The Stock Compensation to the Seller shall be locked up for a period of following the first day that the Purchaser’s common stock is quoted on the (the “Lockup Period”).
+After the Lockup Period, the Stock Compensation shall be subject to the following dribble out terms:

-Material breach of this Agreement or other agreements pertaining to the purchase of the Assets by the Seller, excluding the Service Level Agreement attached hereto;
+material breach of this Agreement or other agreements pertaining to the purchase of the Assets by the Seller, excluding the Service Level Agreement attached hereto;

 Seller's material failure to comply with any of the covenants in this Agreement, but not including the Service Level Agreement attached hereto; or

-Fraud by the Seller.
+fraud by the Seller,

 At the Closing, the Seller shall have no liabilities with respect to the Assets.